immunefi-team/Bounty_Boosts/ZeroLend/29095 - [SC - High] The lockers supply can be arbitrarily inflated ....md

 # The locker's supply can be arbitrarily inflated by an attacker due to unaccounted merge()

-Submitted on Wed Mar 06 2024 18:56:31 GMT-0400 (Atlantic Standard Time) by @Trust for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)
+Submitted on Mar 7th 2024 at 00:56:31 UTC by @Trust for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)

 Report ID: #29095